cablelabs/micronets-gw/micronets-gw-service/README.md

 * **inRules** and **outRules** are processed in the order they are defined.
 * If **inRules** or **outRules** is non-empty, the default action is "deny"
 * If no **outRules** are defined, all outgoing device connections/packets are allowed.
-* If no **inRules** are defined, no inbound connections are allowed other than data related to allowed outgoing connections.
+* If no **inRules** are defined, no inbound data is allowed other than data related to outgoing connections.
 * If **inRules** or **outRules** is defined, it overrides the corresponding definition in the contained micronet
+* allowHosts/denyHosts are to be deprecated in favor of in/outRules.
+Don't use them together!

 #### Micronet Device Endpoints/Operations